19hours/sg-statutes/Acts/Public Transport Council Act.md

 (5) Where both the Chairman and the Deputy Chairman are absent at a meeting, such member as the members present may elect shall preside at that meeting.

-(6) Subject to the provisions of this Act, the Council may make rules to regulate its own procedures generally and, in particular, regarding the holding of meetings, the notice to be given of such meetings, the proceedings thereat, the keeping of minutes and the custody, production and inspection of such minutes.
+(6) Subject to the provisions of this Act and the Public Sector (Governance) Act 2018, the Council may make rules to regulate its own procedures generally and, in particular, regarding the holding of meetings, the notice to be given of such meetings, the proceedings thereat, the keeping of minutes and the custody, production and inspection of such minutes.

+[Act 5 of 2018 wef 01/04/2018]

 Council may act notwithstanding vacancy